Free Walking Tour Berlin

 Military Response

-The construction of the Berlin Wall heightened tensions between the East and West.
+The building of the Berlin Wall escalated conflicts between East and West rulers.
 To defend their interests and maintain a strong military presence, the West responded with various military measures:

 Support for East Berliners